IBMCP4I/cp4i-workshop-apiconnect-lab/README.md

 # Lab - Create, deploy and test a new API using the API Connect Developer Toolkit

 In this lab you will create a new API using the OpenAPI definition of an existing RESTful web-service that  gets realtime stock quotes.
-You will then test the deployed API by deploying the *IBM Stock Trader* application which is a simple stock trading sample, written as a set of microservices.
+You will then test the deployed API by deploying the *IBM Trader Lite* application which is a simple stock trading sample, written as a set of microservices.
 The app uses the API definition that you will create to get realtime stock quotes.

 The architecture of the  app is shown below: